Ricci pinched compact submanifolds in spheres

 In its strongest version, the bound required by Lawson and Simons is quite technical and has no clear geometric meaning; see Theorem \ref{ls} below.
 However, they also showed that it can be replaced by an upper bound on the norm of the second fundamental form of $f$, which in their words, amounts for the submanifold to be ``reasonably untwisted".
 In fact, they prove that if $p,q$ are positive integers with $p+q=n$ such that $\|\a\|^2<\min\{pq,2\sqrt{pq}\}$ then $H_p(M^n,\Z)=H_q(M^n,\Z)=0$.
 Moreover, the result is sharp since for all $p,q$ there exist embeddings of $\Sf^p\times\Sf^q$ in $\Sf^{n+1}$ such that $\|\a\|^2=2\sqrt{pq}$.

 It was shown by Vlachos \cite{V1,V2} that the limitations of the strongest bound considered by Lawson and Simons can be overcome by assuming instead a strict lower bound for the Ricci curvature at any point of $M^n$.
-This bound is given in terms of an integer $2\leq k\leq n/2$ and just the length of the mean curvature vector of the submanifold.
+This bound is given in terms of an integer $2\leq k\leq n/2$ and the length of the mean curvature vector of the submanifold.
 Moreover, when $k=n/2$ if $n$ is even or $k=(n-1)/2$ if $n$ is odd, the conclusion is that $M^n$ is a homology sphere.
 Notice that for the class of minimal submanifolds the bound condition is purely intrinsic.
-The purpose of this paper is to investigate the topology and, to some degree, the extrinsic geometry of the submanifolds when the requirement on the Ricci curvature in Vlachos' results is no longer asked to be strict.
+The purpose of this paper is to investigate the topology and, to some degree, the extrinsic geometry of the submanifolds when the requirement on the Ricci curvature in Vlachos' results is no longer limited to be strict.
 Our answer to this natural question shows that the class of submanifolds satisfying the less restricted bound is quite richer and the proofs are substantially more involved.
-Moreover, we show that the aforementioned results by Vlachos still hold if the bound is required to be strict just at some point.
-Besides, it also follows that some results in \cite{ER} can be improved to now sharp statements.
-We recall that a vector in the normal bundle $\eta\in N_fM(x)$ at $x\in M^n$ is named a \emph{Dupin principal normal} of $f\colon M^n\to\Sf^{n+m}$ if the tangent vector subspace
+Nevertheless, it is important to emphasize that several arguments presented in this paper significantly leverage insights advanced by Vlachos.
+In addition, we show that the aforementioned results by Vlachos still hold if the bound is required to be strict just at some point.
+Besides, it also follows from this paper that some results in \cite{ER} can be improved to now sharp statements.
+For an isometric immersion $f\colon M^n\to\Sf^{n+m}$ with second fundamental form with values in the normal bundle $\a_f\colon TM\times TM\to N_fM$ its mean curvature vector field is given by $\mathcal H=(1/n)\trace\a_f$.
+Then the length of $\mathcal H$ is denoted by $H$.